Middle School (Grades 6-8)

 In classic seminar style, the students sit around a common table and the learning experience is based on well-formed conversation among a small group led by an expert teacher.
 Students learn to share their ideas and to respond to what others have said in a relaxed and supportive setting.
 They are encouraged to maintain an attitude of naiveté, allowing thoughts to evolve, but also taught to support their assertions with evidence and to expect others to do the same.
 The students learn that good questions can be the most helpful way to advance dialogue.

 LCA teachers encourage students to ask questions, think deeply, and develop their own ideas about what they read.
-This collaborative, discussion-based method is called Shared Inquiry™ and has been developed, refined, and advocated by the Great Books Foundation for more than sixty years.
+This collaborative, discussion-based method is called Shared Inquiry™ and has been developed, refined, and advocated by the Great Books Foundation for more than 60 years.
 The method enables students to explore the ideas, meaning, and information found in everything they read.
 Shared inquiry centers on interpretive questions that have more than one plausible answer.
 Instead of presenting the “right answer,” teachers guide students in reaching their own interpretations securely grounded in the text and understanding the interpretations of others.
 Teachers do this by expressing their own curiosity about the selections, posing questions to get students to base their ideas on evidence in the text, and following up with additional questions.
 Excellent critical-thinking skills develop naturally in the seminar classes, as the students learn to communicate ideas with clarity.
 Composition develops fluency and correctness as students cultivate an authentic writers voice.
 All students will develop enhanced skills in reading comprehension, critical thinking, and written expression.

 In math, students will be placed at the appropriate level in the Math Mammoth curriculum in preparation for algebra, typically by grade 7 or 8.
 Taught by subject-matter experts who are dedicated to promoting masterful students, Louisville Classical Academy’s interactive tutorials in mathematics enable students to benefit from a combination of group instruction and individualized attention.
 Because students learn math skills at different rates, students are grouped, generally speaking, according to skill level rather than by age or grade.
 Upon completion of the Math Mammoth series, middle-school students begin pre-algebra, algebra I, and geometry.

 Latin is the ultimate tool in developing minds that are agile, observant, analytical, logical and perceptive.
 Students who enter LCA in middle school begin their study of Latin in multi-grade, introductory classes.
+Greek is offered as an elective.

 The study of science at LCA promotes conceptual understanding, laboratory experience, and factual knowledge, as well as a lifelong appreciation of the natural world.
 Scientific literacy and critical thinking skills are emphasized.
 Laboratory equipment and furnishings enable students to engage deeply in the subject areas through a hands-on, guided-inquiry approach.
 Middle-school students complete a course of study that includes life science, physical science, and earth science.